Belize

 CAYE CAULKER

-I’d lived in Malta; an island surrounded by the Mediterranean Sea on all sides, since I was nay but a zygote.
+As excited as I was, a part of me also chided myself for not doing it sooner.
+I’d lived in Malta – an island surrounded by the Mediterranean Sea on all sides – since I was naught but a zygote.
 I’d been fascinated by all things marine since I was a kid.
-I’ve always been an avid (yet recreational) swimmer, and as a kid I used to spend hours watching sealife documentaries and snorkelling with my dad.
-Of course, my favourite element has always been water, my favourite colour is blue, my favourite gemstone is sapphire, and my favourite Pokémon is shiny MiloticAnd, two of my life-long yet impossible dreams are to become a merman and a pirate.
-I’d always had a calling for the sea, yet somehow, whilst growing up, I kinda outgrew this.
-The sea was just there to swim in, nothing more.
-I had grown indifferent to its wonders.
-With Malta being such a famous spot for scuba diving and water sports, I’d feel disappointed in myself whenever foreigners would just assume I did all those things.
+I’ve always been an avid (yet recreational) swimmer, and I used to spend hours watching sea life documentaries and snorkelling with my dad.
+Of course, my favourite element has always been water, my favourite colour is blue, my favourite gemstone is sapphire, and my favourite Pokémon is shiny Milotic.
+Also, my two life-long (yet impossible) dreams are to become a merman and a pirate.

+With Malta being such a famous spot for scuba diving and water sports, I’d often feel disappointed in myself whenever foreigners just assumed I did all those things.
 But this was soon gonna change.

-Caye Caulker; I had read, would be the ideal place to get my diving certification.
-Not only is it part of the Mesoamerican Barrier Reef which has some of the most incredible diving spots in the world, but it’s also relatively cheap and the schools there are really good.
-And so, I’d be increasing my skillset to include one of the coolest things I had ever set my mind upon doing.
-I’d be doing my PADI Open Water Diver course at Frenchie’s; one of the most renown dive centres in Caye Caulker.
+Caye Caulker, I had read, would be the ideal place to get my diving certification.
+Not only is it part of the Mesoamerican Barrier Reef – home to some of the most incredible diving spots in the world – but it’s also relatively cheap, and the dive schools here are really good.
+And so, I’d be adding one of the coolest things I’d ever set my mind to doing to my skillset.
+I’d be doing my PADI Open Water Diver course at Frenchie’s; one of the most renowned dive centres in Caye Caulker.

-I was led to a shack on the pier, handed a manual and a TV remote control and forced into a low-lying wooden chair where I’d be expected to spend the rest of my day.
-The yawning practically started the second I pressed play, with the video seemingly shot in the nineties and the acting comparable to those on commercials.
+I was led to a shack on the pier, handed a manual and a TV remote control, and forced into a low-lying wooden chair where I’d be expected to spend the rest of my day.
+The yawning practically started the second I pressed play, with the video seemingly shot in the nineties and the acting comparable to those in commercials.
 Then boredom gave way to anxiety as they started listing all the equipment I’d have to familiarise myself with and learn how to use.
 Then anxiety led to frustration as they started explaining all the physics involved.
 Then frustration led to dejectedness as they explained all the skills I’d have to learn.

 Acceptance

 It wasn’t just the videos that ruined my mood though.
-It also happened to be the eleventh of September, a date that brings along much grief with it.
+It also happened to be the eleventh of September, a date that brings much grief with it.
 It had been five years… Five whole years had passed since my father’s death.

 Stay wild,